Tractable General Equilibrium: Walrasian economies

-A \mydef{balanced economy} is a Walrasian economy $(\numgoods, \excessset)$ whose excess demand correspondence satisfies (Homogeneity of degree $0$) for all $\lambda >0$, $\excessset(\lambda \price) = \excessset(\price)$; and (Weak Walras' law) for all $\price \in \R^\numgoods_+$ and $\excess(\price) \in \excessset(\price)$, $\price \cdot \excess(\price) \leq 0$.
-Intuitively, homogeneity requires that prices have a meaning only relative to other prices, and have no absolute meaning of their own; weak Walras' law requires budget-balance to hold.
-While homogeneity of degree 0 is a standard assumption, weak Walras' law is significantly weaker than standard assumptions previously considered in the literature (see, for instance \citet{arrow-hurwicz} and \citet{debreu1974excess}), and are satisfied by Arrow-Debreu economies \cite{arrow-debreu}.
+A \mydef{balanced economy} is a Walrasian economy $(\numgoods, \excessset)$ whose excess demand correspondence satisfies \mydef{(Homogeneity of degree $0$)} for all $\lambda >0$, $\excessset(\lambda \price) = \excessset(\price)$ and \mydef{(Weak Walras' Law)} for all $\price \in \R^\numgoods_+$ and $\excess(\price) \in \excessset(\price)$, $\price \cdot \excess(\price) \leq 0$.
+Intuitively, homogeneity requires that commodity prices have no absolute meaning of their own, but meaning only relative to the prices of other commodities, while weak Walras' law requires budget balance (demand expenditure does not exceed supply revenue).
+While homogeneity of degree 0 is a standard assumption, weak Walras' law is significantly weaker than standard assumptions in the literature \cite{arrow-hurwicz, debreu1974excess}.

 \if 0 \begin{remark}[Walrasian equilibrium in Arrow-Debreu economies] Note that Walras' law implies weak Walras' law, as such in Arrow-Debreu economies a price vector is a competitive equilibrium if and only if it is a feasible price vector.
 As we will see in \Cref{chap:arrow_debreu_economies}, the assumption that Walras' law is a very natural assumption which is ensured to hold in many general equilibrium models. \end{remark} \fi